 As of September 2018, adult petitioners will not have to attend a hearing if no one has contested the name and/or gender change.
-While the clerk is supposed to contact you if a hearing is scheduled, it may still be a good idea to call the clerk to confirm that the petition is uncontested six weeks after filing your petition.
+This is very unlikely to happen for adult petitioners who are not incarcerated or on parole.
+While the clerk is supposed to contact you if a hearing is scheduled, it may still be a good idea to call the clerk to confirm that the petition is uncontested after the deadline to file objections has passed.
+This deadline to file an objection is six weeks after the filing date for name change or name and gender change petitions, or 28 days after the filing date for gender change only petitions.

-A hearing will be scheduled for gender changes or joint name and gender changes for minors only if the minor has at least one living parent who doesn't sign the petition.
+For gender changes or joint name and gender changes for minors, a hearing will only be scheduled by default if the minor has at least one living parent who doesn't sign the petition.
 If the non-signing parent doesn't file a written objection with the court at least two days before the hearing date, the Court will grant the petition without a hearing.
 Call the Court two days before the hearing is scheduled to see if you must attend.